 3D Printing: From Shipping Parts To Sending Files

-Wilhelmsen partners with Ivaldi Group to fulfill the vision to disrupt the supply chain for marine parts whereby the existing inefficient and rigid supply chain process will be replaced with a customized, on demand, and more efficient process of 3D printing.
+Wilhelmsen partnered with Ivaldi Group in 2017 to fulfill the vision to disrupt the supply chain for marine parts whereby the existing inefficient and rigid supply chain process is replaced with a customized, on demand, and more efficient process of 3D printing.